Many of China's TV shows, films are rubbish, minister says

 Artists should stop being “slaves to the market” and thinking that the only measure of success is the box office, viewing figures or number of copies sold and put “social benefit” first, he wrote in the latest issue, which reached subscribers on Tuesday.

-The government must “grasp the correct orientation for politics, values and behavior, and prevent the spread of base, depressing tendencies, materialism and the worship of money”, Cai added.
+The government must “grasp the correct orientation for politics, values and behaviour, and prevent the spread of base, depressing tendencies, materialism and the worship of money”, Cai added.

 Films and television shows in China have tended to rely on somewhat staid and repetitive topics, such as heroic revolutionaries and ancient historical dramas.